Verifying Switched System Stability With Logic: Implementation

 \subsection{Examples}

-The implementation is tested on a suite of examples drawn from the literature~\cite{DBLP:journals/tac/Branicky98,DBLP:journals/tac/JohanssonR98,1243743,SunGe} featuring various switching mechanisms.
+The implementation is tested on a suite of examples drawn from the literature~\cite{DBLP:journals/tac/Branicky98,DBLP:journals/tac/JohanssonR98,1243743,SunGe} featuring various switching mechanisms, with results summarized in~\rref{tab:examples}.
 These examples have a $2$ dimensional state space and switch between $2$ modes except Example 6 ($3$ dimensions, $2$ modes) and Example 4 ($2$ dimensions, $4$ modes).
-Results are summarized in~\rref{tab:examples}; Lyapunov functions from the literature were used (if available) in cases where generation failed or is inapplicable.

 The proof tactics successfully prove most of the examples across various switching mechanisms.
-For Example 6, a suitable Lyapunov function (without numerical errors) could not be found.
-For the time-dependent switching models (Examples 8--10), \KeYmaeraX internally uses verified polynomial Taylor approximations to the exponential function for decidability of arithmetic~\cite{Bochnak1998,Tarski}.
-Example 10 requires a high degree approximation ($15$ terms) and its attractivity proof could not be completed in reasonable time.
+For Example 5, a suitable Lyapunov function (without numerical errors) could not be found.
+For the time-dependent switching models (Examples 8--10), \KeYmaeraX internally uses verified polynomial Taylor approximations to the exponential function for decidability of arithmetic~\cite{Bochnak1998,Tarski}; Example 10 needs a high degree approximation ($15$ terms in the polynomial) for sufficient accuracy and its attractivity proof could not be completed in reasonable time.